GengYunTien/Database-System/README.md

 ### HW2 ER model + CRUD + Flask
 Design an ER model for three entities.
 Perform CRUD operations on three tables and include at least one join in the final SELECT statement.
 [**HW2 demo video**](https://youtu.be/e3vzn5QgC_8)
-1. Design a `Baseball` database and its ER diagram.
+1. Create a `Baseball` database and its ER diagram.
 This database includes `Player`, `Team` and `Batting statistics` tables for building baseball player management system.
 ![images](https://github.com/GengYunTien/Database-System/blob/main/images/ERD.png)
 2. `create.py`, `read.py`, `update.py` and `delete.py` for CRUD operation.
 3. `join.py` for SQL JOIN and SELECT queries.